Gibraltar Peak, Tidbinbilla, Australian Capital Territory © VisitCanberra

 Among the reasons Canberra locals love their city is the fact that, nearby, there are numerous locations from which to craft a day trip.
 A three-hour stint on the road will land you either at the beach or the snow.
 Closer to home, charming small villages and towns such as Gundaroo, Bungendore and Braidwood offer a calm contrast to the hip inner city streets of the nation's capital.
 In a nutshell: Canberra's surrounds are all about natural beauty, character-laden stone buildings and air so clean you'll want it bottled.

-Drive just 30 minutes north of Canberra to Gundaroo, a pint-sized village that boasts a Gold Rush-era pub and country-style restaurant with cuisine to swoon over.
+Gundaroo is a pint-sized village that boasts a Gold Rush-era pub and country-style restaurant with cuisine to swoon over.
 Stop in for a tipple at the 144-year-old Gundaroo Colonial Inn before making a beeline for lunch at Grazing, housed in a restored, red-roofed former pub.
 Indulge in the ash-dusted kangaroo fillet, cassoulet beans and garden beets.
 Veer west and return along Murrumbateman Road, making pit stops at local wineries Eden Road Wines and Four Winds Vineyard before pulling up a chair in the pretty gardens at Poachers Pantry for a cheese platter.

 Fuel up with scrumptious coffee and pastries at Silo Bakery in Kingston before hiring ski gear at Straight Line Ski and Scuba in the nearby precinct of Fyshwick.
 You'll pass by the townships of Bredbo and Cooma en route to the Snowy Mountains.
 After arcing past the serene vista of Lake Jindabyne, weave a path to Thredbo or Perisher Blue Ski Resort and ski the day away, taking in the sight of snow weighing down the branches of Australian gum trees.
 Leave time for an après-ski aperitif of sour apple or Williams pear schnapps at the Wild Brumby Distillery, just outside Jindabyne, on your journey back along the Monaro Highway.